M-Fox-Wethington/M-Fox-Wethington/README.md

 ## Achievements

-- FAA Remote Pilot License holder with significant flight hours for RPAS operations.
+- Holder of an FAA Remote Pilot License, with extensive RPAS operation hours.
-- Published author and presenter, contributing to the scientific understanding of Antarctic ecosystems.
+- Contributor to the advancement of Antarctic ecological understanding, with multiple peer-reviewed publications and presentations.

 ## Teaching & Workshops

-Passionate about sharing knowledge, I have taught courses and workshops on geocomputation and geospatial analysis.
+- I am dedicated to the dissemination of knowledge, teaching university courses and leading workshops in geocomputation and geospatial analysis.
+- Facilitated a geocomputation workshop aimed at empowering students and researchers with advanced computational sciences.

-## 🤝 Connect with Me
+##  Connect with Me

 - [LinkedIn](https://www.linkedin.com/in/michael-wethington-71661094/)
 - [Email](mailto:wething@gmail.com)